 Ben Youssef Madrasa

-Notable sites in Marrakesh include the Ben Youssef Madrasa, an old Islamic college and one of the only truly religious purpose buildings you can visit in the city.
+Notable sites in Marrakesh include the Ben Youssef Madrasa, an old Islamic college and one of the only truly religious purpose buildings you can visit in Morocco.

 Le Jardin Majorelle